Las Meninas: Subjects

 Of the nine figures depicted, five are looking directly out at the royal couple or the viewer.
 Their glances, along with the king and queen's reflection, affirm the royal couple's presence outside the painted space.
-Alternatively, art historians H. W. Janson and Joel Snyder following Antonio Palomino suggest that the image of the king and queen is a reflection from Velázquez's canvas, the front of which is obscured from the viewer.
+Alternatively, art historians H. W. Janson and Joel Snyder suggest that the image of the king and queen is a reflection from Velázquez's canvas, the front of which is obscured from the viewer.
 Other writers say the canvas Velázquez is shown working on is unusually large for one of his portraits, and note that it is about the same size as Las Meninas.
 The painting contains the only known double portrait of the royal couple painted by the artist.

 The point of view of the picture is approximately that of the royal couple, though this has been widely debated.
-Many critics suppose that the scene is viewed by the king and queen as they pose for a double portrait, while the Infanta and her companions are present only to make the process more enjoyable.
+Many critics suppose that the scene is viewed by the king and queen as they pose for a double portrait, while the infanta and her companions are present only to make the process more enjoyable.
 Ernst Gombrich suggested that the picture might have been the sitters' idea:

 Perhaps the princess was brought into the royal presence to relieve the boredom of the sitting and the King or the Queen remarked to Velazquez that here was a worthy subject for his brush.
-The words spoken by the sovereign are always treated as a command and so we may owe this masterpiece to a passing wish which only Velazquez was able to turn into reality.
+The words spoken by the sovereign are always treated as a command, and so we may owe this masterpiece to a passing wish which only Velazquez was able to turn into reality.

 No single theory, however, has found universal agreement.
-Leo Steinberg suggests that the King and Queen are to the left of the viewer and the reflection in the mirror is that of the canvas, a portrait of the king and queen.
-Clark suggests that the work comprises a scene where the ladies-in-waiting are attempting to cajole the Infanta Doña Margarita to pose with her mother and father.
+Leo Steinberg suggests that the king and queen are to the left of the viewer and the reflection in the mirror is that of the canvas, a portrait of the king and queen.
+Clark suggests that the work depicts a scene in which the ladies-in-waiting attempt to cajole the Infanta Doña Margarita to pose with her mother and father.
 In his 1960 book Looking at Pictures, Clark writes: